-Wrapping Up 2025: Scaffolding Safety, Trends, and Lessons Learned
+Scaffolding Safety, Trends, & Lessons From 2025

 As 2025 comes to a close, it’s a great time to reflect on what we’ve learned in the world of scaffolding.
 This year has been full of challenges and opportunities, and Southwest Scaffolding wants to share a few key takeaways to help you stay safe and efficient on your projects in 2026.